Adamant Namiki Precision Jewel Co: Overview

 In 1939, Namiki Precision Jewel Co., Ltd. started business as a manufacturer of synthetic sapphire jewel bearings for electrical measuring instruments.
 It later began selling these jewel bearings for use in watches in the 1960s.
 In 1957, Adamant Shoji (renamed Adamant Kogyo Co., Ltd. in 1959, and Adamant Co., Ltd. in 2014) was founded as a spin-off of Namiki as a result of business practices of the time.
 Thereafter, Namiki developed its product lineup primarily focusing on industrial jewel components, DC coreless motors, and medical devices.
-Meanwhile, Adamant Shoji’s business focused mainly on optical communication components.
+Meanwhile, Adamant Shoji's business focused mainly on optical communication components.
 In 2017, Namiki and Adamant mutually agreed to unite their specialties to take their technologies and products to the next level.
 As a result, Adamant Namiki Precision Jewel Co., Ltd. was established on January 1, 2018.

-Adamant Namiki Precision Jewel Co., Ltd., and Akita Adamant Co., Ltd., are merged; company name is changed to Orbray Co., Ltd., on January 1,2023.

 History

 See Namiki Precision Jewel Co., Ltd. and Adamant Co., Ltd. for the history of each company prior to the January 1, 2018 intragroup merger.

 Namiki merged with its subsidiary company, Adamant Co., Ltd., on January 1, 2018 and changed its name to Adamant Namiki Precision Jewel Co., Ltd.

-Adamant Namiki Precision Jewel Co., Ltd., and Akita Adamant Co., Ltd., are merged; company name is changed to Orbray Co., Ltd., on January 1,2023.